naxels/youtube-channel-data/README.md

 And then run with:

-`java -jar youtube-channel-data-standalone.jar (video-id / youtube video url)`
+`java -jar target/youtube-channel-data-standalone.jar (video-id / youtube video url)`